perama-v/perama-v.github.io/docs/cairo/proof_size.md

 Every fact must be integrated into the smart contract of the application that will use it.
 This requires a transaction sent to the application contract, which contains data used for application logic.
-The data is corroborated with the Verfier contract before storage and integration.
+The data is corroborated with the Verifier contract before storage and integration.
 For example: "The trading system new total balance is x, with user balances a, b, c and d".
 This transaction will incur a minimum cost of 20,000 gas per application.